-From the pool of submissions, FreshGrass organizers will invite 5 finalists to compete for the FreshGrass Band Award.
-On the festival weekend, the finalists will travel to North Adams and perform in front of a jury and a large live audience.
-The jury will select a runner-up and winner, and they will be announced on Sunday afternoon from the main stage.
+From the pool of submissions, FreshGrass organizers invite three finalists to compete for the FreshGrass Band Award.
+On the festival weekend, the finalists travel to North Adams and perform in front of a jury and a large live audience.
+The jury will select the winner, and they will be announced on Sunday afternoon from the main stage.

 GRANTS and PRIZES